OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Trade Inference Function](img/ex12_cell3.PNG)

 As you may recall from Example 4, a key problem with trade inference is detecting whether an order has been canceled or completely filled when it disappears from the book.
-For this example, we use the heuristic that any order with a volume less than the rolling 5-day per-order average volume will be counted as a fill instead of a cancel.
+For this example, we use the heuristic that any order with a volume less than the rolling 5-day average volume times a scale multiplier \(4% in this example\) will be counted as a fill instead of a cancel.
 This is a reasonable, but not perfect heuristic.
 The consequences of being wrong here are that we may tie up funds in bid limit orders which are unlikely to be filled \(thus costing us the brokerage fee for placement\).
 We can mitigate that risk by changing the size of our bid orders, and being prepared to place new orders when existing orders fill \(so we don't miss out on opportunities\).
 We infer trades using our function in the next cell \(not shown\).

 Once we have inferred trades, we can remove the instruments which do not have enough sell trades into the bid.
 This is a simple matter of computing the ratio of sell trades to all trades at our target station:

 ![Filtering Types which Infrequently Sell into the Bid](img/ex12_cell4.PNG)

-In this example, our filter eliminates one additional asset type.
+In this example, our filter eliminates two additional asset types.
 This completes step 2.

 Finally, we are ready to determine which of the remaining assets bid below the target price for our target return.
 At this point, we need to choose a target return.
 We'll use 5% for this example.
 You can lower your target return if you are finding it difficult to discover good buy limit order candidates.
 Our asset checker operates on the same principle as our opportunity finder, except that instead of checking whether a profitable arbitrage opportunity exists, we compute the target price for our target return and check whether the current best bid is at or below this target price.
 The function which performs this operation for a single type is: